ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### EPD

 EPD is an industry acronym for Engineering Product and Design.
 The implication is that all three departments are essential to the product development lifecycle and need a healthy way of working together to produce great results.
-From the business s perspective, all three departments together are responsible for producing a product the customers love, so it's helpful to have a single person with a single set of business goals setting the direction for all three units.
+From the business's perspective, all three departments together are responsible for producing a product the customers love, so it's helpful to have a single person with a single set of business goals setting the direction for all three units.

 ### Product vs. Project Management

 Product and project management are industry terms with distinct meanings.
 A product manager is accountable for the design and creation of the product as well as the key performance indicators (KPIs) the product should meet for the business.
-Melissa Perri s *Escaping the Build Trap* is a phenomenal resource that dives deeply into the role and impact a great product manager can have on your organization.
+Melissa Perri's *Escaping the Build Trap* is a phenomenal resource that dives deeply into the role and impact a great product manager can have on your organization.
 A project manager is accountable for guiding the internal organization of the team, managing internal communication, and adhering to the roadmap and deadlines.

 Early on in your startup, as CTO you may be filling both of these roles.
 Very early in your hiring roadmap you should plan to have a great product manager who can take some of these responsibilities from you.
 Some product managers excel at project management, while others don't find joy in it and therefore don't put time and attention into it.
 Arguably, early on at your startup, it's okay either way; with a small team, the consequences of lax project management are minimal.
 However, as you get larger, formalizing project management becomes more important, and if your product manager isn't filling the role, you should aim to augment them with a project manager.